 The Department offers a master of arts degree in Classics (Latin and Greek together) and in Latin alone.
 Students typically come to our program to prepare themselves either for a career in teaching at the secondary level, or for careers in related fields (e.g. library science, law school, educational technology), a few may pursue entry into a Ph.D. program elsewhere.

 The degree requires a combination of course work, independent study, and comprehensive examinations.
 The M.A. degree requires 30 credits in Latin and/or Greek language and classical civilization courses, typically within the department.
-Candidates are required to complete a departmental reading list (through independent work supplemented by course work), and to pass both written and oral examinations.
+Candidates are expected to complete a departmental reading list (through independent work supplemented by course work), and to pass both written and oral examinations.
 They are also required to demonstrate the ability to read a modern foreign language, usually French or German, with a dictionary.

 Upon completion of the M.A. graduates should be able to:

 - Translate without any dictionary as aid passages in Greek and Latin from a comprehensive reading list.

 - Describe the significance of an ancient text to other works by the same author.

 - Demonstrate knowledge of the importance of ancient texts or passages to broader developments in the literature and history of Greece and Rome.

 - Incorporate research written in one modern foreign language into analysis and interpretation of ancient texts.